ScallyBag/Old-Picochess-JRomang/README.md

 1. Execute "python pycochess.py"
 1. Fixed time modes should work now (with occasional issues).
 1. To stop pycochess, "execute Ctrl-Z" followed by a process kill (e.g. "pkill -9 -f pycochess.py")

-To test the DGT driver:

-1. Go to the py/ folder
-2. Execute "python pydgt.py <device name>" such as /dev/ttyUSB0
-3. Ensure that moving a piece on the board will return a new FEN and board graphic